Payment – Please email sales at cablesfarm.co.uk and paypal will send you an invoice you can pay online by card without a paypal account.

 The tools I sell have the heels ground to about 1/2 mm in length (20 thou) as this is slightly easier for a beginner than the 1/4 mm I use myself, but I’ll sharpen to whatever you want.

-A substantial graver sharpening jig specifically designed for fast and accurate sharpening of square gravers up to 1/8 x 1/8 ( 3.2mm square) on both the main cutting face and the two heels without reconfiguring the jig – the only thing that needs to be set up each time is the length of tool protruding from the jig, and a simple perspex gauge is provided for you to set to your preferred settings.
-Suitable for 50mm wide diamond or Arkansas stones .
-Spare parts available.
+A pair of substantial graver sharpening jig specifically designed for fast and accurate sharpening of square gravers up to 1/8 x 1/8 ( 3.2mm square) on both the main cutting face and the two heels without reconfiguring the jig – the only thing that needs to be set up each time is the length of tool protruding from the jig, and a simple perspex gauge is provided preset for 15 and 45 degrees.
+Suitable for 50mm wide diamond (must be continuous surface stones, i.e. DMT – needs 1200 grit for 45 degree face and 10000 grit extra extra fine for heels) , or Arkansas stones .
+These are supplied a separate jigs for the two functions as the older combined jig was somewhat inconvenient to make and use.
+The jigs are supplied with a plastic card cut to 15 and 45 degrees to check sharpening angles – you can make your own if you prefer different sharpening angles.
+See VIDEO page for use of the jigs.

 Percussion cap De-capper

 On muzzle loading shoots its often necessary to uncap your gun – unacpped it counts as unloaded on the shooting ground so you decap at the end of each drive, and whenever you want to reload having fired only a single barrel and the other is still loaded.
 If you are doubled up on a peg this happens almost every time you swap with your peg mate.
 In a normal morning this might mean removing around 10 to 20 caps.
 Its usually very difficult to get the caps off and even more difficult to save them.
 On the last shoot I went on Martin Crix lent us all little pairs of pliers on lanyards, because he was worried about the risk that people would reload with one barrel capped (there have been a couple of nasty accidents) .
-The pliers just about worked and were much better than an accident, but not well on nipples with the normal degree of taper it was still difficult, so I came back and made a few of these decappers taht seemed to work much better, and allowed you to save the caps ( at 6p each it may take some time to recoup the cost, but what is your life worth?)
+The pliers just about worked and were much better than an accident, but on nipples with the normal degree of taper it was still difficult and you tended to pinch your fingers, so I came back and made a few of these decappers that seemed to work much better, and allowed you to save the caps ( at 6p each it may take some time to recoup the cost, but what is your life worth?)
 I’ve made up a few and sold some at AML already, so I thought I’d put them on this site.
-I’m waiting for some chains and lanyards to hang them on – they will appear on the site shortly.
+They come with a ring and a lanyard, plus a nipple pricker in case you get a blocked nipple.
 The de-capper is made of annealed spring steel – tough but not hard enough to damage a decent nipple

 Payment by paypal is preferred – email me for details see contacts.